unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 The list of root CAs is updated through the `ca-certificates` package.

-Search apt package manager history to view when the `ca-certificates` package was last updated.
+Search apt package manager history to view when the `ca-certificates` package is last updated.

 ```sh
 zgrep ca-certificates /var/log/apt/history*